ginstrom/phaser-game/cline_docs/codebaseSummary.md

 - `/exit`: Handle game exit, optionally saving the game

 ## Recent Significant Changes
+- [2025-03-07] Fixed failing unit tests by correcting the Graphics object creation in InputField.ts and updating the Phaser mock
+- [2025-03-07] Created test.sh script to simplify running tests with support for frontend, backend, and various options
+- [2025-03-07] Enhanced the new game window with a proper form interface, including input fields and dropdown selects
+- [2025-03-07] Created new UI components: InputField for text input and SelectField for dropdown selection
+- [2025-03-07] Improved the layout and styling of the new game form with clear cancel/start buttons
+- [2025-03-07] Implemented system discovery levels (visible light, scanning levels 1-5, visited) and enhanced exploration mechanics
+- [2025-03-07] Added ability to view unexplored systems with varying levels of detail based on discovery level
+- [2025-03-07] Updated system visuals to reflect discovery levels with different colors
+- [2025-03-07] Modified SystemScene to show appropriate details based on discovery level
 - [2025-03-06] Initial project setup
 - [2025-03-06] Implemented basic game UI components and scenes
 - [2025-03-06] Added Jest testing framework and created tests for components